YesSeri/my_blog_template/README.md

 ## Production
 I use [pm2](https://pm2.keymetrics.io/) to run the server permanently.
 You can use a free Ec2 instance from AWS to host the blog online.

-Make sure you open port 3000 on the instance.
+I used this [guide](https://ourcodeworld.com/articles/read/977/how-to-deploy-a-node-js-application-on-aws-ec2-server) to learn how to deploy a nodejs project to EC2.
 ## Tech Stack

 - **Client:** [Simple.CSS](https://simplecss.org/), [Quill](https://simplecss.org/), [Google Fonts](https://fonts.google.com/)